 What to do at Woodlands Waterfront Park?

 There’s plenty to do at Woodlands Waterfront Park.
-You can catch the stunning views of the Straits of Johor or cycle down the longest jetty in Singapore.
-For kids, there’s a playground located behind the waterfront promenade that features high play elements like bridges and towers.
+Besides catching the stunning views of the Straits of Johor or cycling down the longest jetty in Singapore, there’s a playground located behind the waterfront promenade that features high play elements like bridges and towers.
 Your little ones can imagine themselves in the heat of a Ninja Warrior course right here!
 If you’re looking for a scenic escape, you can also trek or cycle across the park and challenge yourself to some adventurous trails.

 What is the size of Woodlands Waterfront Park?